QUESTIONS AND ANSWERS

 Every custom sourdough bread order is made with care and love.
 Your satisfaction is my utmost goal.

-Refunds or returns are not accepted if customer changes their mind, cancels their order after the Wednesday preceding a Sunday or Monday pickup, or fails to to pick-up their order.
+Refunds or returns are not accepted if customer changes their mind, cancels their order after the Tuesday preceding their Friday or Saturday pickup, or fails to to pick-up their order for any reason.
+Bread not picked up will not be stored for customers under any circumstances.
+Leftover bread will be donated.

 Refunds or replacements will be considered if the bread is defective in some way or if a cancelled spot can immediately be filled.